-Objective 1: Continue to market the Plan.

-Objective 2: Continue to research and monitor qualified organizations that are currently not on the plan and direct marketing activities towards them.

-Objective 3: Support NAMA, NAM, LGANT, and NWTAC with sponsorship.
+Objective 1: Continue to market the plan.
+Objective 2: Continue to research and monitor qualified organizations thar are currently not on the plan and direct marketing activities towards them.
+Objective 3: Support NAMA, NAM, LGANT and NWTAC with sponsorship.
+Objective 4: Continue to promote NEBS in the Yukon.

-In 2021, all of these objectives were met.
+In 2022, all of these objectives were met.
 Several marketing presentations were held with interested employers.
 NEBS provided sponsorship to NAM, NAMA, LGANT, and NWTAC and we continue to promote our plan in the Yukon.